Menu Icon

 • XXY syndrome

-Most humans have 23 pairs of chromosomes (46 total) inside each cell.
-The sex chromosomes, typically XY or XX, make up one of these pairs and define either male sexual development or female sexual development.
 Chromosomes house genetic information (DNA).
+Most humans have 23 pairs of chromosomes (46 chromosomes total) inside each cell.
+The sex chromosomes, typically XY or XX, make up one of these pairs and dictate either male sexual development or female sexual development.

-A majority (80-90 percent) of males who have KS have the XXY chromosome configuration,i giving them 47 total chromosomes instead of the usual 46 that the typical male possesses.
-However, in 10-20 percent of cases, the genetic makeup is different and may be XXXY or XXYY, among other variations.ii These particular variants can have more severe impacts on development, and thus are sometimes viewed as separate conditions rather than KS variations.
-Many cases of KS go undetected, with experts estimating that only around 25 percent of males with this syndrome will be diagnosed in their lifetime.iii The vast majority of males who are diagnosed with KS will not find out until adulthood, when they begin to experience some symptoms associated with KS.
+A majority (80 to 90 percent) of males who have Klinefelter syndrome have the XXY chromosome configuration, giving them 47 total chromosomes instead of the usual 46 that the typical male possesses.i However, in 10 to 20 percent of cases, the genetic makeup is different and may be XXXY or XXYY, among other variations.ii These particular variants can have more severe impacts on development, and thus are sometimes viewed as separate conditions instead of KS variations.

-The genetic configuration associated with KS leads to the breakdown of the seminiferous tubules in the testes.iv These tubules are the primary source of sperm production in a male as well as a site of testosterone production; thus, this breakdown results in decreased testosterone production and testosterone deficiency, which affects multiple organ systems.
-While not always the case, it can also lead to infertility due to lower sperm production.
+The genetic configuration associated with Klinefelter syndrome leads to the breakdown of the seminiferous tubules in the testes.iv These tubules are the primary source of sperm production as well as a site of testosterone production; thus, this breakdown results in decreased testosterone production and testosterone deficiency, which affects multiple organ systems.
+While not always the case, it can also lead to infertility due to the testes producing little or no sperm.

-The mean age of diagnosis of KS is in the mid-30s age range.v KS affects an estimated 0.1 percent to 0.2 percent of newborn males, or approximately 150 males for every 100 000 born.vi
+The mean age of diagnosis of Klinefelter syndrome is in the mid-30s.v Klinefelter syndrome affects an estimated 0.1 to 0.2 percent of newborn males, or approximately 150 males for every 100,000 born.vi

 What are the symptoms of Klinefelter syndrome?

-According to Gravholt et al (2018), the symptoms of KS vary enough that there is not one set of physical characteristics, cognitive phenotype, or behavioral phenotype that would definitively or even strongly suggest that a male has this chromosome abnormality.vii
+According to Gravholt et al (2018), the symptoms of Klinefelter syndrome vary enough that there is not one set of physical, cognitive, or behavioral characteristics that would definitively or even strongly suggest that a male has this chromosome abnormality.vii

 • Decreased size of testes on both sides (95 percent)